Book banning in the United States (2021–present): Role of activist organizations

 NBC News reported that while these groups operate differently, "they share strategies of disruption, publicity and mobilization.
 The groups swarm school board meetings, inundate districts with time-consuming public records requests and file lawsuits and federal complaints alleging discrimination against white students."
 One parent in Rhode Island submitted more than 200 records requests which took 300 staff hours to respond to.
 In some places, they teamed up with other activists fighting against public health restrictions in schools during the COVID-19 pandemic.
 The groups have also been successful in attracting attention in conservative media.
 According to University of Massachusetts political science professor Maurice T. Cunningham, the parents' rights groups are "highly networked into The Daily Caller, Breitbart [and] Fox News".

+In 2021, only 1% of the challenges were initiated by students, and most were by parents or library patrons.
+A 2023 analysis by The Washington Post found that a majority of book challenges in over 100 school districts from the 2021–2022 school year were filed by just 11 people.
+The percentage of challenges coming from activist groups, politicians, and decision-makers increased to 72% in 2024 and 92% in 2025.
+Only 3% of challenges came from individual parents in 2025.

+Subject focus

+Most of the targeted books have to do with race, gender, and sexuality.
+Journalists, academics, librarians, and others commonly link the coordinated, often well-funded book challenges to other efforts to restrict what students should learn about systemic bias and the history of the United States.

 In 2020, the murder of George Floyd and other unarmed Black Americans by law enforcement led to widespread protests against police brutality and systemic racism.
 The public conversation about these concepts led some teachers and schools to talk about racism more with their students.
 That, and the Black Lives Matter movement in general, also fueled a conservative backlash advocating for teaching students an idealized version of the history of the United States which omits or whitewashes issues like racism.
 The book challenge trend is frequently linked by journalists and academics to other elements of that reactionary movement, especially the restrictions on teaching "critical race theory" which limit the extent to which students can learn about systemic racism and the history of race in the United States.
 Legislation was introduced or passed in at least 29 states taking aim at lessons that teach children about race and inequality, with most of the laws framed around putting a stop to "critical race theory".
 These laws, which use broad language prohibiting teaching about privilege related to race or sex, or systemic bias in the United States, have led to many book removals.
 NBC News described the use of the term "critical race theory" in this context as "a catch-all term to refer to what schools often call equity programs, teaching about racism or LGBTQ-inclusive policies".
 University of Michigan education professor Ebony Elizabeth Thomas summarized the issue as "an assumption that everything Black is critical race theory".